johnandrea/draw-dna-matches/README.md

 gedcom-file

+Full path to the input file.

+--version

+Dispay the version number then exit

+-- min=alue

 Minimum match value (cM) to include in the output.
 Default 0.

---min=value
+--max=value

 Maximum match value (cm) to include in the output.
 Default 5000.

---max=value
+--format=dot

 Output as a DOT file for creating a display with Graphviz.
 This is the default.

---format=dot
+or use
+--format=gedcom

 Output as a GEDCOM file for import into another program.
 A minimal amount of data is copied into the output.

---format=gedcom

-The full path to the input file.

 --libpath=relative-path-to-library